 Outokumpu Mineral Processing Pilot Plant and Laboratories - GTK Mintec

-The main purpose of the pilot plant and its laboratories is to develop innovations for mineral grinding and beneficiation processes and to provide research services for different industries.
+The main purpose of the GTK Mintec pilot plant and laboratories is to develop innovations for mineral grinding and beneficiation processes and to provide research services for different industries.

-The Outokumpu pilot plant and its laboratories provide our customers with comprehensive services that allow testing the entire production process needed to utilise a mineral deposit at the scale required by the issue being researched.
+GTK Mintec pilot plant and laboratories provide comprehensive services that allow testing the entire production process needed to utilise a mineral deposit at the scale required by the issue being researched.